Heat Pump - FAQ

 To consult all the performance criteria of the models, go to transitionenergetique.gouv.qc.ca/thermopompe.

-The list of heat pumps eligible for financial assistance is based on criteria pertaining to their installation and performance, including the following:
+The list of eligible heat pumps eligible for financial assistance is based on criteria pertaining to their installation and performance, including the following:

 • Mini-split, air-air heat pumps are not eligible.